 I started by using parts of the shirt that were already dangling from where I had cut it up for other projects.
 For example, I used the buttonhole strips (I cut these in half) at the front of the shirt and most of the seams on both shirts.
 For one thing, these parts are long and thin already and for another, it’s harder to use them for other projects.

 To get enough strips I also cut up some parts of the sleeves to a similar width to the seams of the shirt.
 So each strip is roughly 1-1.5cm (or.
 0.5″) wide.
 For the length, they were all roughly 50cm-80cm long.

 Better to go longer if you are unsure as you can always trim them later!

-In the end I used 29 strips of the plain blue colour and 23 strips of the striped blue and white colour.
+In the end, I used 29 strips of plain blue colour and 23 strips of striped blue and white colour.

 I don’t know how to make complicated macrame knots and patterns but as you can see from my inspiration photos above I was more drawn to the ones that hang straight down – so all I used to attach my strips was a simple loop at the top.

 I folded over the end of each strip just long enough so that the end of the shortest side got caught in the loop when I pulled it tight – see the photos for a better explanation!